aragon/connect/docs/advanced/app-subgraphs.md

 ### 4. Provide the ABIs defined in your data source

-As with an TheGraph subgraph, ABIs referenced in your manifest should be provided in the `abis` folder.
+As with any TheGraph subgraph, ABIs referenced in your manifest should be provided in the `abis` folder.

 You may obtain such ABI files using etherscan.
 Simply find the address of an instance of what you're looking for using an Aragon subgraph such as [https://thegraph.com/explorer/subgraph/aragon/aragon-mainnet](https://thegraph.com/explorer/subgraph/aragon/aragon-mainnet), and search for that address in Etherscan.
 Since all Aragon deployments are verified, you should be able to see the contract code an ABI, then copy it for usage in your subgraph code.